henrique-eguchi/challenges/README.md

 ### What do you think is the weakest part of your project?

+- UI is not that good, it's readable though haha.
+For instance, here's a swiftui challenge I did in the past that show up my SwiftUI skills based on a prototype https://github.com/henrique-eguchi/challenges/tree/main/SwiftUI/dvorak-challenge

 ### Is there any other information you’d like us to know?

+- There's some generic functions inside TopNode that I will eventually move to a proper place
+- I haven't created a place we can compose our app, so it's just calling our list
+- I would write more unit tests for the VM and Service but couldn't complete on time

 ---